KEY ELEMENTS OF A RESILIENT NETWORK

 The first step to building a resilient network is understanding everything that fails—from routers to switches, cables, circuits, and even cross-connects.
 Hence, regular network maintenance is crucial to smooth business operations.
 This will help keep your system at the right software levels, allow the application of network security patches, and even give way for hardware maintenance and replacement

 2. OPERATING HOURS

 Next, you should think about and determine the operating hours of the environment.
 For instance, your office network might not have users after work hours or during the weekends.
 On the other hand, this sort of network might come with strict reliability and availability requirements during regular hours.
 Nonetheless, it can be maintained after work hours too.
 On the other hand, data centers or life and safety systems should operate 24/7.
 Hence, the right design is essential for these networks to deal with failures as well as the ability to operate during maintenance.

 Then comes visualization, cloud, and SaaS application suites.
 Often people feel cloud-based applications lie outside IT controls.
 But this is not really the truth.
 For instance, AWS makes a considerable effort to advise clients on the availability offered by applications.
 In addition, applications put forward several service-level agreements to users based on where they are hosted, like with single availability zones, multiple availability zones, or operating across regions.
 It is also important how enterprises and their customers connect to the cloud or SaaS providers.

-In the post-pandemic era, if there is something enterprises should think of, that is the reliability of their remote connectivity.
+In the post-pandemic era, if there is something enterprises should think of, that is the reliability of their secure remote access solutions connectivity.
 For example, does the connectivity run on primary or secondary VPN connectors?
 Is it load-balanced across systems, allowing for required maintenance?